 Color Blindness Glasses Can Change a Baseball Player’s Life

-Color blind baseball players have trouble distinguishing between the white ball and the white stitches.
+Color blind baseball players struggle.
+They can’t tell the white ball from the white stitches.
 They also struggle to distinguish between the ball and grass on a baseball field.
 Color blind glasses can help these players see more clearly, which is great for them.

 Color Blindness Glasses And Tennis Player